ivan-guerra/programmador.com/content/posts/2023/huffman-coding.md

 3. Decoding the input bit stream.

 You already have a routine to write the header.
-The function that reads the header in is nearly identical.
+The function that reads the header is similar.
 Just replace stream writes with reads.
 Once you read the header, building the encoding tree requires calling `BuildEncodingTree()`.
 Decoding the bit stream is the only new thing here.

 Here's the code that implements the concept: